-The total OPEB liability in the September 30, 2018, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total OPEB liability in the September 30, 2020, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Discount rate 3.58%
+Discount rate 2.14%

-Initial rate of 8.00% in fiscal year, then 7.75% in fiscal Healthcare cost trend rate fiscal 2073

-2020, grading down to the ultimate trend rate of 4.00% in
+Healthcare cost trend rate Initial rate of 7.50% in fiscal year, grading down to the ultimate trend rate of 4.00% in fiscal 2073

-2.50% Inflation rate
+Inflation rate 2.50%

 Salary increase 2.50% per year

-100% participation assumed, with 50% electing spouse Participation rate coverage
+Participation rate 100% participation assumed, with 50% electing spouse

-Mortality rates were based on the mortality tables used in the July 1, 2018, actuarial valuation of the Florida Retirement System.
-They are based on the results of a statewide experience study covering the period 2008 through 2013.
+Mortality rates were based on the mortality tables used in the July 1, 2019, actuarial valuation of the Florida Retirement System.
+They are based on the results of a statewide experience study covering the period 2013 through 2018.